 1. Assess your teaching and other skills

 Are you articulate and a good communicator?
 Are you organized and a good planner?
 How adept are you at social media and digital marketing?
 Can you be creative and engaging in your course design?
 Do you have the time to devote to creating a course that people will see as valuable?
-Reflecting on your skill sets will help you identify areas where you may need to do a little more thinking or preparation to be successful at online teaching.
+Reflecting on your skill sets will help you identify areas where you may need to do a little more thinking or preparation to start online teaching.

 2. How much money do you want to make?

 We know, your answer is “a lot”.
 But the reality is likely something different, so you need to consider some of the few factors i.e. work life balance, how much time your willing to dedicate and how profitable it will possibly be.
 We’ve written a couple of articles summarizing the potential earnings for Udemy instructors.
-If you are an expert in one of the more popular topics (you can find out which topics are popular or growing quickly using Teachinguide’s database), Udemy is a pretty good place to start teaching – especially if online teaching will be a “side gig”.
-And actually, if you are not an expert, Udemy might also be a good place to start teaching online because you can capitalize on their organic traffic.
+If you are an expert in one of the more popular topics (you can find out which topics are popular or growing quickly using Teachinguide’s database), Udemy is a pretty good place to start online teaching – especially if teaching will be a “side gig”.
+And actually, if you are not an expert, Udemy might also be a good place to start online teaching because you can capitalize on their organic traffic.

 That said, every online teaching platform has a different revenue sharing scheme, pricing and revenue potential.
 If you launch your own online school, all the proceeds from course sales will be for you alone.
 However, you pay a subscription for the number of courses you produce, and often for the number of students, as well as a transaction fee.
 And you’ll need to put some money and effort into driving traffic to your website (although some platforms do provide some basic marketing tools).
 On the other hand, if you produce a course on Udemy you get instant organic traffic and lots of promotions, but have to share a percent of your revenue with Udemy and will likely charge less for your courses.